Context-Dependent Time-Energy Uncertainty Relations from Projective Quantum Measurements: Time of arrival for closed quantum systems.

 Note that for $\sigma \geq \sigma_c = \left(\dfrac{\hbar^2}{4\sqrt{2}m^2 g}\right)^{1/3}$, the standard deviation of the energy is dominated by the potential energy contibution $\Delta H \leq \sqrt{2}\ mg\sigma$, so we have a TOA uncertainty bounded below by

-This means that $\Delta T_x$ decreases when $\sigma$ becomes large, which makes sense as the particle becomes more semiclassical and the TOA distribution becomes more peaky.
-We found a similar but sharper bound $\Delta T_x\geq \hbar/(2mg)$ in \cite{Beau25_2}, up to the factor $(1/6)\sqrt{(2/3)}\ \delta\theta$, for some limiting cases and numerically, but were not able to prove it rigorously as we did here in the regime $\sigma\geq \sigma_c$.
-Though, the results in \cite{Beau25_2} suggested that Further extension of the bound $\hbar/(2mg)$ is universal.
-Further investigation will be done in the future in attempt to show whether this conjecture is correct or not.
+This means that $\Delta T_x$ decreases as $\sigma$ becomes large compared to $\sigma_c$, consistent with the particle exhibiting a more semiclassical behavior, causing the TOA distribution to become increasingly peaked around its classical arrival time.
+A similar but sharper bound $\Delta T_x\geq \hbar/(2mg)$ was found in \cite{Beau25_2}, up to the factor $(1/6)\sqrt{(2/3)}\ \delta\theta$, for some limiting cases and numerically for more general regimes, but the relation was not proven rigorously as we did here in the regime $\sigma\geq \sigma_c$.
+Further investigation will be presented in a separate paper to determine whether this relation holds universally or is valid only in specific regimes.

 In Table~\ref{Table:toa_atoms}, we show the minimum time-of-arrival uncertainty \( \Delta T_x \) for various atomic species, including antihydrogen atom (see in particular the GBAR experiment \cite{GBAR14,GBAR19,GBAR22,GBAR22_2}), Potassium-39 and Rubidium-87, and Cesium-133, derived from the position--TOA uncertainty bound~\eqref{Eq:DeltaTOA:lowerbound}.
 The critical spatial width \( \sigma_c \) is defined from the condition where the bound \eqref{Eq:DeltaTOA:lowerbound:SpecialRegime} is valid.
 The corresponding values of \( \Delta T_x \) represent the highest temporal resolution required to resolve quantum effects in TOA measurements under free fall in Earth's gravity.
 These estimates and our bounds may serve as practical benchmarks for experiments with cold atoms~\cite{Dalibard95,Dalibard96,Dalibard96_2}, free-falling matter waves~\cite{QuantumTest14}, and microgravity platforms~\cite{MicrogravityEarth10,MicrogravityEarth13}, including QUANTUS and MAIUS missions~\cite{MicrogravityEarth13,MAIUS18}, and the Bose-Einstein Condensate and Cold Atom Laboratory (BECCAL)~\cite{CAL21,CAL22,CAL23}.
 They are also relevant for future initiatives such as the Gravitational Behaviour of Anti-hydrogen at Rest (GBAR) experiment~\cite{GBAR14,GBAR19,GBAR22,GBAR22_2} and the Space-Time Explorer and Quantum Equivalence Principle Space Test (STE-QUEST)~\cite{Altschul15,ExpReview21}.